Moravapalli/Representation-Learning-for-Image-to-Image-Translation/README.md

 slight change in algorithms can put a robot at risk while operating it physically.
 One potential strategy for modifying current data to match better what an algorithm might anticipate during operation is to use generative methods, which try to produce data depending on the input.
-In master's thesis researching various Generative Adversarial Networks and Vector Quantization methods capable of generating real-world scenarios from computer-generated images.
+In my master's thesis, I researched and implemented various Generative Adversarial Networks and Vector Quantization methods capable of generating real-world scenarios from computer-generated images.